How to Write a Check (Do’s and Don’ts for Writing a Check Properly)

 After Writing Your Check

 When you write a check, make certain you record your payment.
-The best location for this is your check register (in accounting software like QuickBooks, this is recording in Chart of Accounts).
+The best location for this is your check register (in accounting software like QuickBooks, this is recorded in the Chart of Accounts).
 You can use a paper or electronic register.
 Keep in mind, your money will remain in your account till your check is cashed or deposited and this requires time.
 Record your payment immediately so you do not forget.
 This enables you to:

 - Understand how you are spending your cash considering that your bank declaration just shows your check number without any description.

 - Prevent bounced checks by tracking your spending.

 - Identify both theft and scams in your account

 When you order personal checks, you will usually get a check register with the checkbook.
 If you do not have one, you can easily make one with a spreadsheet or paper or demand one from your bank.
 Make sure to include all of the essential details from your check on your register such as:

 - Date your check was composed